vivzero/LG-14U530-OpenCore/README.md

 - Secure Boot Option: Off

 ## Reported Issues
-- Both Fn + Up and Fn + Down works only as brightness up or down, more experiments are needed.
+- Some features won't work: DGPU, SD Card reader, most of function keys, and hibernation.
 - VGA Output works, but it has several problems related to lid and sleeping.
-- Some features won't work: dGPU, SD Card Reader, Windows-only Function Keys, and hibernation.
-- [Itlwm] After waking from sleep, Wi-Fi doesn't work.
-- [Itlwm] Bluetooth has short range because of Wi-Fi.
-- Trackpad works, but it's not good because of hardware limitation.
-I recommend to use Magic Trackpad 2...
-- If you attempt to hibernate, mini PCIe and "Battery Charge Stop Percentage" Config (in BIOS Setup) will be lost.
+- If you attempt to hibernation, mPCIe Device (WLAN) will be disabled.
+- Itlwm, for Intel WLAN, has some problems: Wi-Fi is gone after sleeping. unstable Bluetooth with Wi-Fi.